telegr-am/howto/_posts/2012-06-29-lots_of_new_stuff.md

 I've added a bunch of other stuff to the GitHub support (like lazily calling GitHub to retrieve your repository list) to improve the overall quality of Telegram when working with GitHub.

+## Hosting real sites

+Based on the new features and the solid GitHub integration, I moved [my blog](http://blog.goodstuff.im) and the main [Lift](http://liftweb.net) sites over to Telegram.

+I'm working on the blog integration so it'll be possible to easily include twitter feeds, generate RSS feeds and other stuff in your blog.

 Enjoy!

 David